This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • You're taking medications that affect gut motility

-• You’re avoiding high-fibre foods due to GI symptoms
+• You're avoiding high-fibre foods due to digestive symptoms

 In Summary

-Ageing doesn’t mean your gut has to slow down but it does require more attention.
-Maintaining adequate fibre intake is one of the simplest, most powerful things you can do to support your digestion, immune function, and disease prevention.
+Ageing doesn't mean your gut has to slow down, but it does require more attention.
+Maintaining adequate fibre intake is one of the simplest, most effective things you can do to support your digestion and overall gut health.
 Whether through food or supplements like sterculia, fibre deserves a place at the table, no matter your age.